RasaHQ/rasa/docs/languages.rst

 This will help you train a tokenizer and vocabulary for a new language in spaCy.

-As described in the documentation, you need to register your language using ``set_lang_class()`` which will allow rasa NLU to load and use your new language by passing in your language identifier as the ``language`` :ref:`section_configuration` option.
+As described in the documentation, you need to register your language using ``set_lang_class()`` which will allow Rasa NLU to load and use your new language by passing in your language identifier as the ``language`` :ref:`section_configuration` option.